 - Notice that the only part of the debate that you can prepare in advance is the introduction.
-Everything else in the debate should be based on carefully listening to your opponent and replying appropriately. - Before the debate, read over the articles for your topics carefully.
-Find other articles about your topic and learn more information.
+Everything else in the debate should be based on carefully listening to your opponent and replying appropriately. - Before the debate, find articles about your topic and learn more information.
 Become familiar with vocabulary and ideas related to your topics. - During the debate, you can bring any notes or articles with you to the front of the class.
 However, you should NOT read during the debate.
-You should be very familiar with any sources or ideas you use so that you can refer to points quickly without reading. - On Monday, December 1st, we will be doing a class-wide debate for practice.
+You should be very familiar with any sources or ideas you use so that you can refer to points quickly without reading. - On Wednesday, December 2nd, we will be doing a class-wide debate for practice.
 The topic will be given to you on the debate day, and the class will be divided in half.
-You will be given a short time to prepare each part of the debate together. - On Wednesday, December 3rd, you will have time to practice your individual topics.
+You will be given a short time to prepare each part of the debate together. - On Monday, December 7th, you will have time to practice your individual topics.
 You will get into groups of 4 students.
 One student will chose a topic and side (from his or her topics), and the other three students will argue the other side.
 This will run like a real debate with no preparation time in between, so you should be ready in advance.
 I strongly suggest you choose the topic and side that you think is your weakest point, so that you can prepare for the worst situation.